7 Linear regression with a single predictor

 Suppose a high school senior is considering Elmhurst College.
 Can they simply use the linear equation that we have estimated to calculate her financial aid from the university?

 She may use it as an estimate, though some qualifiers on this approach are important.
-First, the data all come from one freshman class, and the way aid is determined by the university may change from year to year.
+First, all data come from one first-year class, and the way aid is determined by the university may change from year to year.
 Second, the equation will provide an imperfect estimate.
-While the linear equation is good at capturing the trend in the data, no individual student’s aid will be perfectly predicted (as can be seen from the individual data points in the cloud around the line).
+While the linear equation is good at modeling the trend in the data, no individual student’s aid will be perfectly predicted (as can be seen from the individual data points around the line).

 7.2.4 Extrapolation is treacherous